-K. Support crew members must not run or walk along with, next to, in front of, or behind their racers for any reason. -TP
+K. Support crew members must not run or walk along with, next to, in front of, or behind their racers for any reason (except during water bottle hand-offs). -TP

 L. It is the support crew's responsibility to locate gas stations, food stores, camp sites, medical facilities, motels, restaurants, etc.